LIFE ON BOARD / FAQ

 CLIMATE & PACKING SUGGESTIONS

 Clothing which is informal, comfortable and easily washable is most practical aboard the ship.
 In addition to shorts, jeans or slacks, T-shirts and a bathing suit, a rain poncho or coat and warm sweatshirt or light sweater for chilly evenings are recommended.
 Comfortable shoes are essential for walking ashore over coral reefs.
 Tennis shoes or sandals are recommended.
-For women, the native pareo, made of colorful fabric which can be wrapped in a variety of styles, is a versatile choice for both casual and festive occasions and can be purchased onboard or during port visits.
+For women, the native pareo, made of colourful fabric, which can be wrapped in a variety of styles, is a versatile choice for both casual and festive occasions and can be purchased onboard or during port visits.

 The Aranui Spa offers a variety of treatments by a fully trained wellness and massage therapist.
 Pamper yourself with a facial, body scrub and massages using the traditional oils of French Polynesia.
 Treat yourself to a manicure or pedicure or a relaxing foot massage — perfect after a day exploring.

 A licensed Marquesan tattoo artist is available onboard by appointment.
 He will help you design a personalised tattoo using traditional Marquesan symbols to represent the story you wish to tell.
 Tattooing is done in a clean and sterile environment using modern equipment.
-A tattoo is a the ultimate souvenir from the Marquesas.
+A tattoo is the ultimate souvenir from the Marquesas.

 A selection of novels and history books in French, English and German can be found in our library on Deck 6.